Baybay: History

-Baybay was believed to be the only settlement on the western coast of Leyte known to the first Spanish conquistadors that came with Magellan, as was Abuyog in the eastern part of the province, and Limasawa and Cabalian in the south.
+Baybay is believed to be the only settlement on the western coast of Leyte known to the first Spanish conquistadors that came with Magellan, as was Abuyog in the eastern part of the province, and Limasawa and Cabalian in the south.

+When the Spanish conquistadors extended their territory, an expeditionary force under Felipe Segundo, evidently looking for a bigger settlement, landed in Pangasugan.
+When he landed near the river, he pointed to a spot and asked a native in Spanish for the name of the place.
+Unable to understand Spanish and thinking that Felipe Segundo wanted to ask about the river, he answered in Visayan, " Ang suba nagbaybay sa Pangasugan."
+This is how Baybay got its name.

 In 1620, the Jesuit fathers which belonged to the "residencia" of Carigara, the first and central station of the Society of Jesus in Leyte.

 By superior approbation, Baybay was created a parish on September 8, 1835, with the invocation of Our Lady of the Immaculate Conception.
 However, the town was erected and independent parish on February 27, 1836.

 When the Augustinians took over the administration of the parish after the expulsion of the Jesuits, they opened the first school in Baybay.
-During their time, the first road leading to Palompon was constructed, thus bringing Baybay closer to her neighboring municipalities.
-The Augustinian fathers stayed in the town for 75 years - all of which they devoted to the upliftment of the natives in education and in their economic standing.
+During their time, the first road leading to Palompon was constructed, thus bringing Baybay closer to its neighboring municipalities.
+The Augustinian fathers then stayed in the town for 75 years - all of which they devoted to uplift the natives in education and in their economic standing.

-The first church of Baybay was built in Barrio Punta where it still stands today but is in need of repair.
-Punta is one of the seven original barrios of Baybay and was even believed to be the original site of Baybay itself, although there are others who say that it was actually in Kabkab, in the vicinity of Barrio Pangasugan.
+The first church of Baybay was built in Barrio Punta where it still stands.
+Punta was one of the seven original barrios of Baybay and is even believed to be the original site of Baybay itself, although there are others who say that it was actually in Kabkab, in the vicinity of Barrio Pangasugan.

-Chinese invaders attempted to conquer the community, but the brave and staunch natives foiled several attempts.
-When the Spanish conquistadors spread themselves out to the provinces, an expeditionary force under Felipe Segundo, evidently looking for a bigger settlement, landed in a barrio north of the town which was and still is called Pangasugan.
-Landing near the river, he pointed to a spot and asked a native in Spanish for the name of the place.
-Unable to understand Spanish and thinking that Felipe Segundo wanted to ask about the river, he answered in Visayan, " Ang suba nagbaybay sa Pangasugan."
-This is how Baybay got its name.

-Baybay also suffered from Moro raids.
-On October 22, 1605, one such raid occurred and the pirates, after leaving countless dead, carried off 60 men as captives.
-Again, on November 4, 1663, moors under the dreaded Corralat took their toll of human lives and captives after mercilessly slaughtering the handful of men who defended the town with the aid of the parish priest.
+The construction of the church, which still stands today, was begun under the engineering administration of Mariano Vasnillio during the term of Fr.
+Vicente E. Coronado in 1852.
+The construction was placed on hold for ten years after which the work was resumed under Maestro Proceso, who came from Manila for the purpose of finishing the work.
+The church was finally finished in 1870 after Capitan Mateo Espinoso, a renowned sculptor and painter, put on the finishing touches.

-Baybay suffered a great setback in 1866 when a great fire practically reduced the town to ashes leaving only the chapel of the Holy Cross in a miraculous manner.
+Baybay suffered a great setback in 1866 when a great fire reduced much of the town to ashes leaving only the chapel of the Holy Cross in a miraculous manner.